splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

     -  Linux, Windows, or macOS

-For optimal performance when running Browser tests:
+For optimal performance when running browser tests:

 * Linux
 * 2.3 GHz Dual-Core Intel Xeon (or equivalent) processor